influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/spec.md

 CREATE RETENTION POLICY "10m.events" ON "somedb" DURATION 60m REPLICATION 2 SHARD DURATION 30m
 ```

+> **Note:** To ensure data is successfully replicated across a cluster, the number of data nodes in a cluster **must be evenly divisible** by the replication factor.

 ### CREATE SUBSCRIPTION

 Subscriptions tell InfluxDB to send all the data it receives to [Kapacitor](/kapacitor/latest/introduction/).